 The role of the UN Election Assistance Division (EAD) is acknowledged by UNDP as having been catalytic both in the identification of the SETP project scope and budget and the elaboration of the Project Document, and in supporting the recruitment of project staff.
 UNDP Yemen provided regular updates on the funding situation and EAD provided support in identifying and recruiting electoral personnel (with Arabic skills).
 Initially, reporting was limited during the start-up of the electoral project but once the SETP Elections Coordinator arrived, regular weekly reporting followed.
-The EAD desk officer is in regular contact by email, phone, and intra-agency video-tele-conferences with the SETP Elections Coordinator and UNDP Yemen on all electoral activities as well as recommendations for candidates to conduct evaluation missions.
+The EAD desk officer is in regular contact by email, phone, and intra-agency video-tele-conferences with the SETP Elections Coordinator and UNDP Yemen on all electoral issues.
+UNDP Yemen and the SETP Elections Coordinator also provide information on all planned electoral activities as well as recommendations for candidates to conduct evaluation missions.
 EAD uses its roster regularly to help support and recruit for all electoral missions.
-Although under the DEX/DIM modality UNDP is wholly responsible for the hiring of staff, the ProDoc nonetheless affirms that this will be done in consultation with the SCER.
-This was in fact not achieved, but it is recommended that in future SCER be consulted in the identification or approval of project appointees.
+Although under the